Trump endorses Dr. Oz for the U.S. Senate

 The former president also praised Dr. Oz's medical and academic credentials, adding, "He even said that I was in extraordinary health, which made me like him even more (although he also said I should lose a couple of pounds!)."

-The endorsement comes as Republican candidates vie for Trump's support in the key battleground state and in other primaries across the country.
+The endorsement comes as Republican candidates vie for Trump's support in the key battleground state and in other primaries across the country like Ohio.
+While the former president has been reserving his support for candidates who reinforce his false claims of voter fraud, it's unclear how much weight a Trump stamp of approval carries for the contested primary elections.

 Earlier, Trump had endorsed Sean Parnell, an Army veteran who dropped out of the race after allegations of physical abuse against his wife and children emerged.
 Parnell has denied those accusations.